• Heart

 Microgravity Took a Toll on the Body

 Living without gravity may sound fun, but it comes with real physical changes.
-In space, fluids shift toward the head, which can cause pressure in the skull and affect vision.
+In space, fluids shift toward the head, which can increase intracranial pressure and affect vision.
 Some astronauts notice blurry sight or discomfort during and after missions.

 Muscles also weaken quickly in microgravity.
 The body no longer needs to support its own weight, so important muscle groups start to shrink.
 Even a 10-day mission can lead to noticeable loss in strength.